inkarkat/vim-mark/README.md

     let g:mwHistAdd = '/@'

+By default, searches with <Leader>\* and <Leader>/ doesn't change the behavior of the default n/N movement.
+To change the search register:

+    let g:mwHistSearch = 1

 To enable the automatic restore of marks from a previous Vim session:

     let g:mwAutoLoadMarks = 1